 In order to become debt free, you need a certain mindset to do it.
 A debt free way of living.

 Just going along your merry way isn’t going to change the amount of debt you have or the amount of debt you are accumulating.

-These must needed traits will help you become debt free and for debt free living!
+These must-needed traits will help you learn how to become debt free and enjoy a debt free lifestyle!

 In order to get out of debt, you need to tell yourself no and be willing to accept living a counterculture lifestyle (as in no debt).

 If you don’t believe me, here are some shocking debt statistics:

 - Americans owe $13.5 Trillion dollars in household debt – credit cards, auto loans, student loans, and mortgages.